Sociology

 6. In order to build a broad base of interdisciplinary knowledge on health, students may take up to five course credits from outside the Sociology department, with approval from the DUS.
 It is recommended that students select at least one course credit from the following: BIOL 101, 102, 103, 104; MATH 112 or higher-level MATH course; ECON 170.

-7. Two intermediate or advanced Sociology seminars relevant to the concentration
+7. Two intermediate or advanced Sociology courses relevant to the concentration

 8. The senior requirement, integrating sociology with health and medicine